PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

 with each tuple returned as a dictionary with the field names used as the dictionary index.

+Note that since PyGreSQL 5.0 this will return the values of array type columns as Python lists.

 namedresult -- get query values as list of named tuples
 -------------------------------------------------------